mashupgarage/MG-Eng-Playbook/standards/github/code-review-and-merging-etiquette.md

 	- ✅ I want to hear everyone's thoughts on including the following rules to our linter.
 I've done a basic config in this PR and will test it out further if you guys agree.
 	- ✅ This is my progress so far on implementing the comments section.
 I would appreciate some feedback especially on the queries I used.
 	- ✅ I've been able to fix the invoice report so far but I'm a bit confused if this behavior is what we want.
 Can you have a look?

+## Require approvals before merging

+We recommend at least 1 approval before merging work into the main branches.
+We can enforce this using github's branch protection options.